szabodaniel995/Todo-BE---ExpressJS/README.md

          <br />
           Populate the .env file according to your liking (PORT, SECRET) & with the connection parameters of the databases that you want to connect to

-          Create a config file in the config folder (config/config.json) with the following content, and populate it with the same credentials <br />
+          Create a config file in the config folder (config/config.json) with the following content, and populate it with the same credentials
           Note - referencing the .env file does not work here.
-This is a dependency of the Sequelize CLI for handling the migrations <br />
+This is a dependency of the Sequelize CLI for handling the migrations
             {
                 "development": {
                     "username": ,